-The hunt was a violent thing in the deep part of her, curving her fingers over the hilt of her sword and straightening her spine as if her alertness could better aide her in hearing the sounds of the woodlife around her.
-Her breathing echoed in her ears as frozen drops of rain started to fall around them, an odd symphony of pitter patters on the dense underbrush.
+The hunt was a violent thing in the deep part of her, curving her fingers over the hilt of her sword and straightening her spine as if her alertness could better aid her in hearing the sounds of the woodlife around her.
+Her breathing echoed in her ears as frozen drops of rain started to fall around them, their frozen dance a symphony of droplets on the dense underbrush of the forest floor.

-Already, they had been on Midgard for the last fortnight awaiting their target.
+They had already been on Midgard for near a fortnight awaiting their target.
 Those long days ago, Frigg had come to her only son with a request on her tongue and a shadow to her eyes.
-For the Queen's visions had given them a time and a place where her lost son would be (and such things were never shared, never revealed, but the look on Frigg's face had been something like desperation . . . absolution, maybe), and they had been long set in the realm of Yukon, Canada awaiting him as such.
-Doctor Selvig had rented a cabin not twenty miles from Dawson, and everyone had tagged along on Thor's self proclaimed mission.
-In the end, it was for the best – for the whole of their small group was as needful of the respite as anything else.
-And, as they often were, the wild lands were a peace that settled much more than they'd first appear to.
+For the Queen's visions had given them a time and a place where her lost son would be (and such things were never shared, never revealed, but the look on Frigg's face had been something like desperation . . . absolution, perhaps), and they had been long set in the realm of Yukon, Canada awaiting him as such.
+Doctor Selvig had rented a cabin not twenty miles from Dawson, and everyone had tagged along on Thor's self proclaimed mission in order to see it through to the end.
+It was for the best; for the whole of their small group was as needful of the respite, and the wild lands were a peace to the soul as much as they were a hope for the future.

 It was the height of autumn when they found him.
+Nearly winter.
 It was a fitting time for such things, Sif thought.

-The hunter's trails were wet and grey in the night.
-The paths were made hard to pass from the icy fall of rain from above.
-The mud clung to her boots, sucking in each of her steps.
-Thor's eyes glinted – lightening in their depths, and Sif did wish that he could contain himself enough to keep the storms at bay.
-The skies above answered their prince, and around them none escaped his mark.
+The hunter's trails were wet and grey in the night, hard to pass from the icy fall of rain above.
+The mud clung to her boots, sucking upon each of her steps.
+Thor's eyes glinted with lightning in their depths, and Sif wished that he could contain himself enough to keep the storms at bay.
+The skies above answered their prince, and none below escaped his mark.

-The leather encasing her squeaked, her boots slid in the slick ground.
+The leather encasing her body squeaked with her every movement; her boots slid against the slick ground.
 And still Thor marched on, she a shadow to his side as he called out between the trees: "Brother, you do not have to hide any longer."

-Ahead the shadows flickered.
-Her eyes were sharp, and she was long adept at picking out hismark amongst the natural darkness.
-The foliage retreated in places, leaving deep black stains of color; above the moonlight shone through in stubborn patterns, as if not completely ready to leave the night to the dark.
+Ahead, the shadows flickered.
+Her eyes were sharp and long adept at picking out his mark amongst the natural darkness.
+The foliage retreated in places, leaving deep black stains of color.
+Above, the moonlight shone through in stubborn patterns, as if not completely ready to leave the night to the dark.

-There was a snap of a branch from a careless foot, and amongst the shadows she could see an unnatural flash of green – eyes, blinking, before they too disappeared.
+There was a snapped branch from a careless foot, and amongst the shadows she could see an unnatural flash of green – eyes, blinking, before they too disappeared.

 "Brother, please," Thor bid, his voice gentle.
 "Show yourself."

 If he could of kept himself hidden, she believed that he would have.
 Loki was weary, and the spells at his fingertips were sluggish things in response.
-His body flickered before them, a flame, trying to extinguish itself.
-He was like a ghost, something half seen and hazy to the eyes, as illusive as forest shadow.
+His body flickered before them, like a flame, trying to extinguish itself.
+He as a ghost before them, something half seen and hazy to the eyes, as illusive as forest shadow.

-Sif tried not to stare, but stare she did – the figure before her was thin and wane, mud smeared across the pale slash of his face, and his eyes were so incredibly green in the twilight.
-His hair was longer than she remembered it being, hanging wetly down the center of his back and gathered into a tie at the base of his neck.
-The sight of it annoyed Sif – clawed at her, even, knowing that he had passed so long away from their sides in order to let himself waste away so.
+Sif tried not to stare, but stare she did.
+The figure before her was thin and wane, mud smeared across the pale slash of his face, and his eyes so incredibly green in the twilight.
+His hair was longer than she remembered it being, hanging wetly down the center of his back and gathered into a tail at the base of his neck.
+The queue had loosened, the tie falling to slip past his shoulders.
+Strands escaped their bounds, hanging messily in front of his face, as if he could hide behind them.
+The sight of them annoyed Sif – clawed at her, even, knowing that he had passed so long away from home in order to let himself waste away so.

-Thor had yet to draw a weapon, and his hands were held out and open before him rather than fisted.
-Sif herself kept her hand upon the hilt of her sword; not nearly as trusting as Thor.
+Thor had yet to draw a weapon.
+His hands were held out and open before him rather than fisted, as if he were entreating a wounded bird nearer rather than facing off against a raptor with talons.
+Sif herself kept her hand upon the hilt of her sword, not nearly as trusting as Thor.
 She had forgone her glaive entirely, and in its place, her shield at her back was a calming weight.
 The dead metal sang the moment the Trickster showed himself, a tremble against her spine so close to the one who had begotten it.

 But Loki read into threats more so than most, and automatically he lifted his hands up in a defensive gesture.
 Sif remembered the day that the Masters had taught them all that particular stance; feet braced a shoulder's width apart, ready for speed rather than brute strength.
 It was a poor stance, she immediately thought, for the ground was too wet to support such quick footwork.

-Thor took a step closer, his hands still out before him as if in entreaty.
+Thor took a step closer, his hands palm off before him.
 "Brother . . ."

 "We've looked for you a long time, brother," Thor said.

-"Stop," Loki finally hissed; the command more of a plea rather than anything else.
-His voice was ragged, as if someone had taken a dagger to his larynx.
+"Stop," Loki hissed.
+The command was more a plea than anything else.
+His voice was ragged, as if someone had taken a dagger to his throat.
 "Stop calling me that."